Lakeshore-Labs/slides/content/cstore-ai/_index.md

 - *"Which products have lowest margins?"*
 - *"Compare this week to last week"*
 - *"Find all no-sales over $50"*

+👉 *Real query: "Show all voids by Sarah on Tuesday"*

 ---